arm61/pylj/docs/source/particles-and-potentials.md

 The attraction between two argon atoms has fallen to nothing by about 8 Angstrom, so a pair of atoms further apart than that adds nothing to the energy. `pylj` therefore counts only pairs closer than a cut-off distance, and sets the energy and force of every other pair to zero.
 The default cut-off is 15 Angstrom, or half the box side if the box is smaller than 30 Angstrom.

-If the cut-off were larger than half the box side, an atom could be within the cut-off distance of two copies of the same neighbour, one on each side of it, while the minimum image counts only the nearer copy.
-The cut-off is therefore never allowed to exceed half the box side.
+The cut-off can never be more than half the box side.
+If it were, an atom could be within the cut-off distance of two copies of the same neighbour, one on each side of it, while the minimum image counts only the nearer copy.

-Two details of the cut-off matter to anyone comparing with other simulation codes.
-The energy is set to zero at the cut-off with no adjustment for the small interaction that remains, and `pylj` refuses a potential whose energy at the cut-off is still larger than $k_B T$.
+The energy is cut to zero at the cut-off, and nothing is added back for the small interaction that remains beyond it. `pylj` refuses a potential whose energy at the cut-off is still larger than $k_B T$.

 ## Building a simulation

-A simulation is built from the number of atoms, the temperature in kelvin, the box side in Angstrom, and the model: the species present, and the potential that acts between each pair of species.
-The cell below builds nine argon atoms in a 20 Angstrom box at 300 K:
+A simulation is built from the number of atoms, the temperature in kelvin, the box side in Angstrom, and the model: the species present and the potential that acts between each pair of species.
+The cell below builds nine argon atoms in a 20 Angstrom box at 300 K, and prints the box, the cut-off and the positions of the first three atoms:

 ```{code-cell} python
 from pylj.md import MDSimulation